Chassagne-Montrachet 1er Cru

 - FermentationTraditional in oak barrels with complete malolactic fermentation

 - Ageing8 to 10 months ageing in oak barrels, 50% new

 - BarrelsLouis Latour cooperage, French oak, medium toasted

 - Tasting NoteOur Chassagne-Montrachet 1er Cru Blanc 2021 has a bright pale golden colour.
-Its nose reveals notes of almond paste and honey while its mouth, ample and round, expresses aromas of exotic fruits.
-The whole is supported by a beautiful minerality on the finish.
+Its nose reveals notes of almond paste and honey, while its mouth, ample and round, expresses aromas of exotic fruits.
+On the whole it is supported by a beautiful minerality on the finish.